 Support for Kinship Families

 There is a broad continuum of family arrangements and governmental supports when a child is placed out of the parents’ home.
 Arrangements range from informal to judicially ordered.
 Families may qualify for additional benefits.
 To learn more, contact your local Ohio Kinship and Adoption Navigator Program toll-free at 1-844-OHIO-KAN.
-A navigator can direct both kin and adoptive families to benefits available through the county Department of Job and Family Services (JFS) or online at Benefits.Ohio.gov.
-Resources can also be obtained through the Ohio Benefit Bank.
+A navigator can direct both kin and adoptive families to benefits available through the county Department of Job and Family Services (JFS) and online at Benefits.Ohio.gov.

-- Cash assistance – Apply at JFS and ask for “Child Only” TANF or Ohio Works First cash assistance.
+- Other cash assistance – Apply at JFS and ask for “Child Only” TANF or Ohio Works First cash assistance.
 Eligibility is based on the child’s out-of-home status, not the caregiver’s income.

 - Medicaid coverage – Eligibility is based on the child’s income.
 Children not already covered by a health insurance policy are likely eligible for a Medicaid card.
 This will be VERY valuable in meeting the needs of the child in your care.

 - SNAP (Food Stamps) – This benefit is based on your household income and number of people living there.

 - Child care subsidy and one-time support – The cost of child care can be one of the biggest barriers for kin.
-A new benefit, the Kinship Caregiver Support Program, is available through your local children services agency and may provide child care subsidies and other necessities for caregivers, such as cribs.
+The Kinship Caregiver Program is available through your local children services agency and may provide child care subsidies and other necessities for caregivers, such as cribs.